 Within the space of 4 laps, he rejoined the top 10.
 And started a steady ascension that would result in his best season finish up to now.

 He crossed some troubled waters though.
 Such as while passing Ruys de Perez.
 He had been vainly attempting to pass the Camaro for some laps, when he made a move on Ruys de Perez into Meldau Corner.
 It gave him a slight edge on the stretch to Green Bank.
 But de Perez could sufficiently defend to force Voigt on an outside line.
-Voigt was forced to tackle the long right hander to the far left.
+Voigt has no option but to tackle the long right hander to the far left.
 Pushing his left wheels onto the slippery grass.
 Drastically slowing the New Yorker’s BMW down.

 At the same time, Ruys de Perez came sliding out of the corner on full opposite lock.
 He could not avoid Voigt and the heavy Camaro collected the tiny BMW.
 Voigt was thrown onto the grass.
-Luckily, he could avoid hitting anything but lost heaps of time and at least 4 spots.
+Luckily, he avoided hitting anything but he lost heaps of time and at least 4 spots.

 In the closing stages, Voigt was running fourth, with Plaçais third.
 Which made those cheering for the Mopar teams go berserk.
 Finally, one of the big brutes seemed set to secure a podium finish.